gutocarvalho/puppet-puppetserver/README.md

 puppetserver::agent_version: '1.10.1-1.el7'
 ```

-### 6.8 Hiera module config
+### 8.8 Hiera module config

-This is the configuration for Hiera 5 inside the module.
+This is the Hiera v5 configuration inside the module.

-This module does not have params class, everything is under hiera 5.
+This module does not have params class, everything is under hiera v5.

 ```
 ---